Sangarshanan/sangarshanan.github.io/_posts/2019-10-19-going-to-nyc.md

 The next day I checked out of the hotel and went to meet stanley at a cafe in brooklyn.
 There I met a bunch of really interesting programmers from the Recurse center [RC](https://www.recurse.com/).
 Maybe I'll apply too :P

-I then said my goodbyes to the recursers and left to my friends place in Bayridge Brooklyn.
+I then said my goodbyes to the Recursers and left to my friends place in Bayridge Brooklyn.
 I stayed with him for 5 more days to explore the city.

 I think I visited almost every famous place in NYC but I missed the oppurtunity to make the holy pilgrimage to the [joker stairs](https://edition.cnn.com/2019/10/19/us/joker-stairs-bronx-trnd/index.html) and I will regret it forever :(

 END:

-- Special thanks to whoever pulled out their pygotham talk and the Pygotham organizing team for choosing me to fill the gap and give my first conference talk cause it was an experience of a lifetime :)
+- Special thanks to whoever pulled out their Pygotham talk and the Pygotham organizing team for choosing me to fill the gap and give my first conference talk cause it was an experience of a lifetime :)
 - Thank you Marcus for helping me out throughout the conference and for being super awesome and supportive
 - To all the amazing conversations we had and all the advice before my talk, thanks for being a big brother throughout the journey Anuj menta :)
 - A big thank you and a virtual hug to Stanley Zheng for showing me around the city, introducing me to the Recurse group and for being an amazing human being.

 NYC Highlights :